convex-migration — community convex-migration, rubic2tripletex, community, ide skills

 Ideal Agent Persona

-Capabilities Granted for convex-migration MCP Server
+Capabilities Granted for convex-migration

-Migrating Drizzle ORM databases to Convex
+Migrating existing Drizzle ORM projects to Convex for enhanced scalability

 !
 Prerequisites & Limits